Baldr: Name

 The Old Norse theonym Baldr ('brave, defiant'; also 'lord, prince') and its various Germanic cognates – including Old English Bældæg and Old High German Balder (or Palter) – probably stems from Proto-Germanic *Balðraz ('Hero, Prince'; cf. Old Norse mann-baldr 'great man', Old English bealdor 'prince, hero'), itself a derivative of *balþaz, meaning 'brave' (cf. Old Norse ballr 'hard, stubborn', Gothic balþa* 'bold, frank', Old English beald 'bold, brave, confident', Old Saxon bald 'valiant, bold', Old High German bald 'brave, courageous').

 This etymology was originally proposed by Jacob Grimm (1835), who also speculated on a comparison with the Lithuanian báltas ('white', also the name of a light-god) based on the semantic development from 'white' to 'shining' then 'strong'.
 According to linguist Vladimir Orel, this could be linguistically tenable.
 Philologist Rudolf Simek also argues that the Old English Bældæg should be interpreted as meaning 'shining day', from a Proto-Germanic root *bēl- (cf. Old English bæl, Old Norse bál 'fire') attached to dæg ('day').

 Old Norse also shows the usage of the word as an honorific in a few cases, as in baldur î brynju (Sæm.
 272b) and herbaldr (Sæm.
 218b), in general epithets of heroes.
 In continental Saxon and Anglo-Saxon tradition, the son of Woden is called not Bealdor but Baldag (Saxon) and Bældæg, Beldeg (Anglo-Saxon), which shows association with "day", possibly with Day personified as a deity.
 This, as Grimm points out, would agree with the meaning "shining one, white one, a god" derived from the meaning of Baltic baltas, further adducing Slavic Belobog and German Berhta.

 Attestations

 Merseburg Incantation

-One of the two Merseburg Incantations names Baldere, but also mentions a figure named Phol, considered to be a byname for Baldr (as in Scandinavian Falr, Fjalarr; (in Saxo) Balderus : Fjallerus).
-The incantation relates of Phol ende Odin riding to the woods, where the foot of Baldr's foal is sprained.
-Sinthgunt (the sister of the sun), Freyja and Odin sing to the foot in order for it to heal.
+One of the two Merseburg Incantations names Balder (in the genitive singular Balderes), but also mentions a figure named Phol, considered to be a byname for Baldr (as in Scandinavian Falr, Fjalarr; (in Saxo) Balderus : Fjallerus).
+The incantation relates of Phol ende Wotan riding to the woods, where the foot of Baldr's foal is sprained.
+Sinthgunt (the sister of the sun), Frigg and Odin sing to the foot in order for it to heal.
+The identification with Balder is not conclusive.
+Modern scholarship suggests that the god Freyr might be meant.